Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 If you purchase too much magnification, you might not use it and will have squandered your hard-earned money.

-We advise using the level of magnification that best suits your needs.
+I advise using the level of magnification that best suits your needs.
 Here is a quick guide for reference.

 Fixed vs. Variable Power

-A scope utilizes only one magnification if it has fixed power (an example is 2×30).
 However, if it has variable power, it utilizes MORE than one magnification, such as 3-9×40.

 Fixed power is best used for shooting at one distance.